cyberark/conjur/design/authenticators_api.md

 ***Note:*** Some of the authenticators have a service-id.
 If an authenticator has one then it should be present in the response.

-More info on tracking implemented authenticators [here](authenticators_api.md#track-implemented-authenticators-in-the-authenticators-endpoint)
+We don't track the implemented (currently called `installed`) authenticators in this API.
+More info [here](authenticators_api.md#track-implemented-authenticators-in-the-authenticators-endpoint)

 #### `/authenticators/<authenticator_id>/status` Endpoint

-In the following example, a Conjur Operator configured the authenticator `authn-2/service-id` and would like to know if the configuration was successful.
-The operator forgot to enable the authenticator in the ENV.
+In the following example, a Conjur Operator configured the authenticator `authn-2/service-id` and forgot to enable the authenticator in the ENV.
+He would like to know if the configuration was successful.

 - A Conjur operator logs into Conjur (in any authn method) and receives an access token
 - The operator configures the authenticator `authn-2/service-id`